MAimmersivX/2013-11-14-woodshole/lessons/overview.md

 LISP

-## Understand the limitations of floating-point numbers, learn symbolic tools as well
-* As a computational scientist, you will likely be working with numerical systems solved using floating point numbers
-    + The excellent article *What Every Computer Scientist Should Know About Floating-Point Arithmetic* is a great way to do some advance reading

-* Don't limit yourself to numerical computations, use symbolic tools such as SAGE, SymPy and Mathematica as well when they make sense

 # Don't Repeat Yourself (or Others)

 ## Automate common actions by saving simple blocks of code into **scripts**

->
 * A script is a set of commands organized into a single file
-* Sometimes it takes a few arguments, but more often there are just some parameters at the top of the file to modify
 * The script is the basest unit of scientific programming, you should be comfortable writing these whenever you want to save or otherwise document or repeat your actions